Product Release

 A typical user may be building a summarization application for their domain and wondering: “Do I need to go for a model as big as DeepSeek, or can I get away with a smaller model?”.
 This takes us to the key elements: Metrics, Models, and Datasets.

 The behavior of ML models is often affected by randomness at different levels, from the initialization of model parameters to the dataset split into training and evaluation.
-Thus, predictions made by a model (including the answers an LLM gives to your questions) are potentially different every time you run it.
+Thus, predictions made by a model are potentially different every time you run it.

 In the bustling AI news cycle, where new models are unveiled at every turn, cost and evaluation don’t come up as frequently but are crucial to both developers and businesses in their use of AI systems.
 It is well known that LLMs are extremely costly to pre-train; but closed